panjan/blog/_posts/2018-11-27-glowing-alien-mask.markdown

 ## Connecting the Board

-Solder connections according to the Fritzing scheme.
+Solder cables according to the Fritzing diagram.
 Strengthen the connections using a hot glue gun.
 Sew Wemos to the inside of the mask.
 Isolate the unused power cables.

 ![wemos connected](/blog/assets/alien_wemos.jpeg)

 ## Battery Holder and Charging

-- TODO
+You're going to charge the battery using the Wemos battery shield.
+Make sure you don't connect the battery the other way around, otherwise you'll burn the board and see the [magic blue smoke](https://en.wikipedia.org/wiki/Magic_smoke).

 ## Final Touches